gstanden/orabuntu-lxc/README.md

 !!! =============================

 Update 2015-12-06:  There are no reboots anymore.
+All the scripts run one after the other until completion with no reboot.

   /home/gstanden/Downloads/orabuntu-lxc-master/ubuntu-services.sh